letmeeatbrioche/mvp/README.md

 * When a user double-clicks on a cat, they are able to submit a name for that cat.
 The name is then saved to the database via the back-end server.
 * When a user clicks the "Generate Random Names" button, the server gets 5 random names from the database and those names are then assigned to a cat.
 If a user submits a name, it has a chance of showing up again and assigned to a random cat.

-# What research was required?
+## 📚 What research was required?
+* Assets to use
+* How to use spritesheets in Javascript
+* How to animate sprites from spritesheets
+* How to add audio to a Javascript file, play, and loop it

 # Workflow and Key lessons from your team - specifically those related to: Agile, CI/CD, testing, working with external stakeholders, ticketing, and user stories.
 * Your git workflow, style guides, commit guides, etc